m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 Decoding frame 0103... saved
 Decoding frame 0104... saved
 Decoding frame 0105... saved
-Decoding frame 0106... discarded
+Decoding frame 0106... saved

-105 PNG files have been recorded in 160x128 (high resolution).
+106 PNG files have been recorded in 160x128 (high resolution).

 You must have imagemagick installed to convert these PNG files into an animated GIF file.
 For a 25 fps animation, simply type the following command: